Llanbadarn Fynydd

 Llanbadarn Fynydd (church of Padarn in the mountain) is a village and community in Radnorshire, Powys, Wales, and is 63 mi from Cardiff and 149 mi from London.

+The name "Llanbadarn Fynydd" means "Church of Padarn in the Mountain".
 The community includes the villages of Llanbadarn Fynydd, Llananno and Llaithddu.
 In 2011 the population of Llanbadarn Fynydd was 306 with 8.8% of them able to speak Welsh.

+In 1513, the St. David's Episcopal Registers refer to the location as "Llanbadarn Vynith".

 Castell y Blaidd Medieval Settlement lies nearby as well as Coventry Round Barrow and Moel Dod Round Barrow.

 The New Inn is a former 17th-century coaching inn, now a family-run pub and restaurant.

 It lies on the A483 road which runs from Swansea to Chester.